riboflavin/test-framer-sync/compare/fireflies-ai-vs-zoom-ai.md

 ---
 type: comparison
 title:  Fireflies.ai vs. Zoom AI  Which should you choose?
-description: Comparing Fireflies.ai and Zoom AI to help you choose the best AI transcription tool.
-Also, explore an alternative: Circleback.
+description: Compare Fireflies.ai and Zoom AI meeting assistants, explore their key features, pricing, and discover Circleback as an alternative solution for meeting transcription.
 ---

 # Fireflies.ai vs. Zoom AI – Which should you choose?